Q What is potato blight?

 To avoid the worst of blight outbreaks you could also grow early or second-early varieties and lift before August.

-Q Are there any resistant varieties available?
+Q Are there any varieties that are resistant to potato blight available?

 A 'Sarpo Axona' and 'Sarpo Mira' were both extremely resistant in our trial.